-Discerning conflicts of interest during decision-making in the state legislature can be difficult, because personal financial gain is not always readily apparent.
-In order to heighten citizens' trust in their governing officials, conflicts of interest can become more apparent when there is transparency-that is, when legislators' actions are easily detected and readily known by those who elect them.
-This requires laws that explicitly require financial disclosure and also prohibit particular practices by defining them as clear conflicts of interest.
+Discerning conflicts of interest during decision-making in the legislative and executive branches of government can be difficult, because personal financial gain is not always readily apparent.
+In order to heighten citizens' trust in their governing officials, conflicts of interest can become more apparent when there is transparency-that is, when state elected officials' actions are easily detected and readily known by those who elect them.
+This requires laws that explicitly require financial disclosure and also prohibit particular practices by defining them as clear and substantial conflicts of interest.
 This bill does the latter.
-It should be enacted into law to ensure that legislators do not use their influence in the state budget process to unfairly direct state funds to projects in their districts, via grants.
+It should be enacted into law to ensure that state elected officials do not use their influence in the state budget process to unfairly direct state funds to projects in their districts, via grants, or participate in negotiations for state grants on behalf of those who have contributed to their campaign funds.